-- our collaboration partners may incur financial, legal or other difficulties that force them to limit or reduce their participation in our joint projects; - our collaboration partners may be pursuing alternative technologies or developing alternative products that are competitive to our technology and products, either on their own or in partnership with others; - our collaboration partners may terminate their collaborations with us, which could make it difficult for us to attract new partners or adversely affect perception of us in the business and financial communities; and - our collaboration partners may pursue higher priority programs or change the focus of their development programs, which could affect their commitment to us.
+- · our collaboration partners may incur financial, legal or other difficulties that force them to limit or reduce their participation in our joint projects; - our collaboration partners may be pursuing alternative technologies or developing alternative products that are competitive to our technology and products, either on their own or in partnership with others.
+For example, in December 2014 Momenta Pharmaceuticals, or Momenta, announced acceptance by the UK of a clinical trial application for an adalimumab (Humira) biosimilar being developed by Momenta in collaboration with Baxalta; - · our collaboration partners may terminate their collaborations with us, which could make it difficult for us to attract new partners or adversely affect perception of us in the business and financial communities.
+For example, in July 2014 our partner Daiichi terminated its license with us pertaining to a rituximab (Rituxan) biosimilar; and - · our collaboration partners may pursue higher priority programs or change the focus of their development programs, which could affect their commitment to us.